Easiest Medical Schools to Get Into

 Acceptance Rate: 1%

-The University of Tennessee Health Science Center College of Medicine MD program is one of the best and most competitive medical school programs in the United States.
-The University of Tennessee Health Science Center College of Medicine MD program offers both an accelerated three-year and four-year M.D. degree program with two options: the traditional M.D. or the M.D./Ph.D., which is an interdisciplinary dual degree program for those interested in pursuing careers as research physicians, lab leaders, and pharmaceutical innovators.
+The MD program provides two options a traditional four-year program and an accelerated three-year program.
+Additionally they offer the M.D. & Ph.D. dual degree program, an interdisciplinary pathway for individuals passionate about becoming research physicians, leading laboratories, and driving innovation in the pharmaceutical field.
 The 3-year parallel curriculum is tailored towards students who have made a decision on their desired field and who are planning on completing their residency at UTHSC.
-You can choose from: Internal Medicine, Pediatrics, Obstetrics-Gynecology, Psychiatry and Family Medicine.
 The college has affiliations with many other hospitals throughout East Tennessee and provides students with teaching clinics close to home where they can learn from experienced physicians in their area.

 Online Programs That Might Interest You